DavidWalshe93/The_Phoenix_Project/README.md

 ## Future Work

-Due to timing constraints, some aspects of the project were not fully realised, this section is supplied to highlight to where additional time would have been spent.
+Due to timing constraints, some aspects of the project were not fully realised, this section is supplied to highlight where additional time would have been spent.

 - ❗ Continue to improve test coverage.